xchapter7x/haikube/README.md

 # in addition to a url to a zipped buildpack you can give a language
 # supported languages are: (binary,go,java,dotnetcore,node,php,python,ruby,staticfile,nginx)
 buildpack: https://github.com/cloudfoundry/go-buildpack/releases/download/v1.8.22/go-buildpack-v1.8.22.zip

+# you can pass anything from a helm values.yml file under this element
+helm_values:
+  ingress:
+    enabled: false
 ```

 ## HK Usage